KBED: History

-Because it shares the same frequency as "clear channel" radio station WLAC in Nashville, Tennessee, KBED only broadcasts during the daytime hours.
+Because it shared the same frequency as clear-channel radio station WLAC in Nashville, Tennessee, KBED only broadcast during the daytime hours.

 KBED, along with simulcast partner KIKR, went silent in March 2025.
 They were two of six Cumulus stations to close the weekend of March 7, as part of a larger shutdown of underperforming Cumulus stations.
+In March 2026, both stations turned in their licenses to the FCC.
+KBED's license was cancelled on March 9, 2026.